Muring/Baekjoon/README.md

 # Baekjoon
-Solving Baekjoon questions in 'Step by Step' category in C language.
+Solving Baekjoon questions in 'Solving Step by Step' category in C language.